Alexandru Al. Ioan Cuza: Claimant

-Later in 1866, Romanian representatives had selected Carol I as the Domnitor, and had agreed to a dynastic rule under his House of Hohenzollern.
-Alexandru Ioan died in May 1873 at Heidelberg, leaving his last will to be contested by a collateral Cuza line.
+The former Domnitor died in May 1873 at Heidelberg, leaving his last will to be contested by a collateral Cuza line.
 Elena, Alexandru and Dimitrie moved to France, sharing their house with the Domnitor's former secretary, Frenchman Arthur Baligot de Beyne.
 In August of that year, French Prime Minister Albert de Broglie reported to his ambassadors that Carol was meeting the opposition of "extreme parties", and that "hostile newspapers have no shame in publicly advancing as a candidate one of Cuza's sons, for whom a Regency seems to have been already created."
 In 1875, a Bondrea Cuza and a Mrs. Figa opened a legal case against the adoption at the Suceava County court, and implied that they were going to expose Sașa and Dimitrie's true parentage; in the end, the plaintiffs failed to attend the procedures, and the case was annulled.
 Maria Obrenović spent her final years as a lady-in-waiting for Empress Augusta.
 In 1876, having been diagnosed with cancer, she committed suicide aged 41.
 Her belongings were left to Milan, Maria's legitimate son, who renounced all claims to them in 1879.
 During those years, her Obrenović son (married to the Romanian Natalia Keșco) had taken power in the Principality of Serbia, replacing his assassinated uncle Mihailo III; Milan himself ultimately abdicated in 1889.

-During that interval, Carol successfully led a War of Independence against the Ottoman Empire.
+During that interval, Carol successfully led a War of Independence against the Ottomans.
 Its diplomatic conclusion was helped along by Sașa's uncle, George Catargi, who persuaded Carol not to occupy the Vidin Eyalet, which was also claimed by Obrenović Serbia.
 Meanwhile, Elena Cuza continued to care for her husband's progeny, creating a family home for them at Ruginoasa, where they were often joined by her relatives, the Lambrino family.
 In the mid-1870s, the Cuza children again left Ruginoasa to pursue their studies abroad.
 Alexandru Al. Ioan himself graduated from the University of Paris Faculty of Law, and took some additional lectures in History.
 The Ruginoasa manor was again left unattended until 1879, when, as the new co-owner of the place, Alexandru took over the administrative chores.
 An inveterate card player, he gambled away much of its revenue.
+In 1885 and 1886, he traveled around the Carpathians with his nominal cousin Gheorghe Constantin Rosetti Solescu.